Japamala: Method of use

-The loop is draped over the index finger of the right hand (in Hindu practice: Buddhists often use the left hand) and held in place by the right thumb of the first bead next to the guru bead.
+In Hinduism, the loop is draped over the index finger of the right hand and held in place by the right thumb of the first bead next to the guru bead.
 As each recitation is completed the loop is advanced by one bead.
 Some practitioners will hold their other three fingers next to their index finger so that all four fingers are inside the loop.
 Other practitioners will have only their index finger inside the loop, separating this finger from the other three (for similar reasons as in the next paragraph).

 Some practitioners will drape the loop over their second finger (with their third and fourth fingers also inside) and use their index finger to move the beads towards the thumb.
 This is said to be symbolic of the atma (represented by the index finger) moving towards Paramatma (represented by the thumb) by the vehicle of the mantra (the beads) overcoming elements of the material world (the three other fingers).

+In Buddhism, there are numerous ways of holding a mala and using it during recitation.
+This differs across traditions.
+It is commonly taught that the left hand is used to hold a mala.
+However, sometimes both hands are involved in the recitation and counting process.
+In Chinese Buddhism it is common for monks to wear it around their necks when not in use.
+In other traditions, the mala is left on one's altar or placed in a pouch when not in use.
+In Tibetan Buddhism, malas used for esoteric (mantrayana) practices are often kept private and should not be shown to anyone.

+Tibetan Buddhists generally teach the use of the left hand for counting mantras.
+Different methods of holding it and moving the beads are taught in Tibetan Buddhism, depending on the type of practice.
+For example, for peaceful deity practices, one moves the beads towards the body over the forefinger and one holds the mala at the heart.
+For increasing practices meanwhile, one moves the beads over the middle finger and holds the mala at the navel.

-The guru bead is not used for counting repetitions; counting for each round begins and ends with either of the beads next to the guru bead.
+A common taboo is that the guru bead is not used for counting repetitions; counting for each round begins and ends with either of the beads next to the guru bead.
 In the Hindu tradition and some Buddhist traditions, practitioners who undertake more than one round at a time will, rather than moving their fingers across the guru bead, turn the mala around so that the same bead which was used at the end of the previous round becomes the first bead use for the next round.

 While there are typically 108 regular beads, some practitioners will count a round as only 100 repetitions to allow for an accidentally skipped bead or an imperfect recitation.